monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 ## i.
-Tensor Board
+Tensorboard

-TensorBoard is a profiler and visualization tool  and used for following:
+TensorBoard is a profiler and visualization tool, it is  used for the following purposes:
 - Tracking and visualizing metrics such as loss and accuracy
 - Visualizing the model graph (ops and layers)
 - Viewing histograms of weights, biases, or other tensors as they change over time